alberto963/school/README.md

 # school
-It contains example projects used to learn java language.
+It contains example projects used to stay trained in java language.

 dg: Oracle Dev Gym